cepdnaclk/e16-4yp-Virtual-Patient-Simulator-for-Skill-Training-in-Dentistry/docs/README.md

 Neutral feedback is an automatically generated display of expert opinion and recommendations but does not provide any comparison between students and experts.

 #### 2.  **Virtual World Problem**

+Virtual world is a system [11] which mainly has addressed two research questions.
+One is whether the 3D environment provides greater interaction to the student than image and test-based PBL patient cases while the other one is whether the same virtual patient case handling is done by several groups individually and simultaneously.

 ##### Features
 - Student is virtually present as avtar.